-POST SCHOOL DESTINATIONS 2019 - YEAR 12 STUDENTS, 2018
+POST SCHOOL DESTINATIONS 2021 - YEAR 12 STUDENTS, 2021

-The destination survey for the 207 Year 12 Hale School students of 2018 shows the remarkable variety of university courses our students have embarked upon around Australia and overseas.
-Some have enrolled in apprenticeships, TAFE or other training courses, others have commenced employment or are undertaking a gap year for work or travel overseas.
+The destination survey for the 201 Year 12 Hale School students of 2021 shows the remarkable variety of university courses our students have embarked upon.
+Some have enrolled in apprenticeships, other training courses, others have commenced employment or are undertaking a gap year for work or travel.

-Many of the courses upon which the Year 12 students of 2018 have now embarked have demanding entry criteria.
+Many of the courses upon which the Year 12 students of 2021 have now embarked have demanding entry criteria.
 The fact that so many students have succeeded in gaining entry to such courses reflects both the ability of the students and the effectiveness of the School's well-considered approach to course and career advice.